capstanlqc/omegat-guides/docs/adaptation/index.md

 }
 </style>

-# Welcome to the OmegaT adaptation guide!
+# 👋 Welcome to the OmegaT adaptation guide!

 <!-- section: omegat intro -->
 {% include 'omt-intro.md' %}

 This guide includes information about all the functions in OmegaT that you need to perform the translation task.

-You can use the arrow buttons at the bottom to go to the next (or previous) section.
+You can use the arrow buttons at the bottom to go to the next (or previous) section.{% include 'abbreviations.md' %}